 The commercial appraisal process varies significantly depending on the nature of the project; however, the basic structure of the approach remains roughly the same across the board.
 First and foremost, much like a science experiment, the “problem” is identified.
 This may include determining the intended use, relevant characteristics of the property, and assignment conditions.
 Second, the scope of work necessary to solve the problem is planned out.
 The scope includes the amount and type of information to be researched and the analyses to be applied in an assignment.
 Third, relevant data is collected, verified, and analyzed.
 This may include market area data (general characteristics of the area/neighborhood) and comparable property data (sales, listings, offerings, vacancies, etc.).

 The analysis also considers four factors: scarcity, desire, utility, and effective purchasing power.
-Finally, after following these steps and principles, the appraiser forms an opinion of value and creates a commercial appraisal report.
+Finally, after following these steps and principles, the commercial appraiser forms an opinion of value and creates a commercial appraisal report.

+How are commercial properties valued?
 A property’s value can be determined in various ways; however, all commercial real estate appraisal methods are built on a data foundation.
 That data may include details on the specific property or general information on the neighborhood, community, city, and/or region.
 So, what are the three ways to value a commercial real estate property?

 - Sales comparison/market approach: This method speculates that an investor will pay only what similar properties have sold for.
 As such, the sales comparison/market approach is rooted in which property features are alike and the costs associated with those features.
 Important characteristics may include location, size, condition, floor plan, and the surrounding area.
 Many in the commercial real estate appraisal industry believe this is a more accurate approach because the current market value is considered.

-To determine a final estimate, the commercial property appraiser will consider the value resulting from one of these three types of commercial appraisals.
+To determine a final estimate, the commercial property appraiser will consider the value resulting from one of these three types of commercial appraisals for real estate.
 They will consider the applicability/reliability of their preferred approach, relative to the kind of property being appraised, the adequacy of the data processed, and the overall purpose of the commercial real estate appraisal.
 And sometimes the commercial appraiser will use multiple types of real estate appraisal methods.
 The types of commercial appraisal approaches that are the most reliable and applicable will bear more weight in determining the final estimate.
-Ask your appraiser which type of appraisal method(s) they feel best suits your property.
+Ask your commercial appraiser which type of appraisal method(s) they feel best suits your property.

-The income approach to appraisal is also referred to as the capitalization approach; they are synomymous.
+The income approach to appraisal is also referred to as the capitalization approach; they are synonymous.
 Capitalization is the division of current income by an expected rate of return to estimate the value of an income stream.
 As such, the determined income stream value is a gauge of fair market value.

 What principle is the income approach primarily based on?